4W4I5/Semester-6-Notes/InfoSec/Finals Prep/Finals Prep Notes.md

 ## Message Authentication
 - **Mechanism:** Verifies the integrity of a message and ensures it has not been altered.
 	- **Message Digest:** A hash value used to authenticate a message.

-## Man-in-the-Middle (MITM) Attack
-- **Description:** An attacker intercepts and possibly alters the communication between two parties.
+- **Flaw:** Susceptible to a MITM attack
-- **Prevention:** Use of secure hash functions and cryptographic protocols to detect alterations and verify authenticity.
+	- Attacker modifies contents of the message without the hash and recomputes the hash to match

 ## Digital Signatures
 - **Mechanism:** The hash value of a message is encrypted with the sender's private key.